geosigno/simpleParallax.js/README.md

 ## 4. Good to know

-* Higher the scale setting is set, the more the parallax effect will be visible.
+* The higher the scale setting is set, the more visible the parallax effect will be.
 In return, the image will lose in quality.

-* This plugin is defined directly on the image tag instead of background image.
+* This plugin apply parallax on the image tag and not the background image.
 This gives you a lot of flexibility and can be added to any image.

-* You can apply simpleParallax on image tags even inside a picture tag.
-It also works with srcset function.
+* You can apply simpleParallax on picture/srcset images

 ## Author